 As an Affiliative leader, you focus on building up relationships in the team every day.
 Think of fun exercises that will bring the team together.
 Set up your boards prior to meeting with your team and create icebreakers or fun games to lighten up the mood before getting down to business.

-3. The Authoritative Leader
+3. Authoritative Leadership